heinzwittenbrink/cos_cml_presentations/dita.md

 ## Typische Vorteile

 - supporting the publication of a range of information products for a variety of user types and across a number of product releases.

+- supporting the publication of a range of information products across a number of product releases.

 - to introduce new collections of content that would add new types of content (e.g., hardware documentation, business procedures, and so on)